mattermost-community/mattermost-plugin-servicenow-virtual-agent/README.md

 ## Features

-This plugin supports sending text messages, file attachments and selected date to the Virtual Agent through Mattermost and handling/displaying different types of responses from the Virtual Agent.
+This plugin supports sending text messages, file attachments and the selected dates to the Virtual Agent through Mattermost and handling/displaying different types of responses from the Virtual Agent.
-**Note-** Currently we only support sending text messages, file attachments and selected date and displaying text, picker/dropdown, link, card and image responses from the Virtual Agent API.
+**Note-** Currently we only support sending text messages, file attachments and the selected dates and displaying text, picker/dropdown, link, card and image responses from the Virtual Agent API.
 **Note-** For sending file attachments to the Live Agent other than an image, you need to have ServiceNow version >= "San Diego Patch 4".
 Also, the link of the file attachment sent to the Virtual Agent/Live Agent will be expired in 15 minutes.

 ## Installation